syncfusion-content/maui-docs/MAUI/DatePicker/date-picker-mode.md

 # Date Picker mode in .NET MAUI Date Picker (SfDatePicker)

 The date picker mode is specified in the picker property enumeration, which is used to show the date picker based on the modes.
-It provides three modes such as `Default`, `Dialog` and `RelativeDialog`.
+It provides three modes such as `Default`, `Dialog`, and `RelativeDialog`.
 The default picker mode is `Default` in the [SfDatePicker].

 ## Dialog Mode